gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 }
 ```

-Returns a sequence of JSON tokens, followed by io.EOF error:
+Produces this sequence of JSON tokens, followed by `io.EOF` error:

 ```
 json.Delim: {